All Products

 Document Center

-This topic describes the non-standard HTTP headers supported by Application Load Balancer (ALB) and how to add a non-standard HTTP header to a listener.
-You can customize the non-standard headers to implement features.
+This topic describes the additional HTTP header fields that Application Load Balancer (ALB) supports and how to add them.
+You can customize these header fields to implement specific features.

 Description